GROOOOAAAARK/GROOOOAAAARK/README.md

 <div align="justify">
     <p style="font-family: Roboto;">
         Motivated blockchain engineer with a focus on outcomes.
-After earning a dependable foundation across 2 years of experience in the blockchain sector and 3 more years on more global challenges (team lead, tech project lead and hybrid dev / ops roles) I am focused on contributing to the web3 ecosystem especially on projects with real impact.
+After earning a dependable foundation across 2 years of experience in the blockchain sector and 3 more years on more global challenges (team lead, tech project lead and hybrid dev / ops roles) I am now focused on contributing to the Web3 ecosystem especially on projects with real impact.
     </p>
 </div>